Life Enjoyed

 Thank You El Roi for the glimpses of the far better and not yet.
 Thank You for loving us so fully and completely.

-If I learn to see the everyday graces, to trust You in everything, I just might find myself surprised by joy.
-Looking for grace upon grace today.
+Let us learn to see the everyday graces, to trust You in everything.
+We just might find ourselves surprised by joy.

 Grace upon grace,